-Under section 441b, a corporation is prohibited from making contributions or

-2 expenditures in connection with a Federal election.
-2 U.S.C. §441b.
-However, the

-FECA exempts from the definition of "expenditure"
+Under section 441b, a corporation is prohibited from making contributions or expenditures in connection with a Federal election.
+2 U.S.C.
+441b.
+However, the FECA exempts from the definition of "expenditure"

-4 any news story, commentary, or editorial distributed through the controlled by any political party, political committee, or candidate.
+any news story, commentary, or editorial distributed through the facilities of any broadcasting station, newspaper, magazine, or other periodical publication, unless such facilities are owned or controlled by any political party, political committee, or candidate.